 - Import back into PowerApps.

-Congratulations!
-You just edited a PowerApps JSON file, which you shouldn’t really do – unless you need to make bulk wholesale changes throughout a PowerApp.
-(For example, I wanted to change how a variable was defined, and it was much easier and faster to do a find and replace in Notepad rather than changing it in the designer.)
+You just edited a PowerApps JSON file – which you shouldn’t really do – unless you need to make bulk wholesale changes throughout a PowerApp.
+(For example, I wanted to change how a variable was defined, and it was much easier and faster to do a “find and replace” in Notepad rather than changing it in the PowerApps Designer.)
+This is simply one example of a manual update you can make when PowerApps doesn’t give you the option.